jince-francis/Lumen_privacy_policy/README.md

 ### 2.1 Diary content you create

-Entries you write — titles, body text, mood selections, tags, and any photos you attach — are stored locally on your device in a SQLite database and a private files folder owned by the app.
-This content never leaves your device unless you explicitly enable Google Drive backup.
+Entries you write — titles, body text, mood selections, tags, and any photos you attach — are securely synced and stored in the cloud using Firebase, a backend service provided by Google.
+This allows you to access your diary across your devices.

-### 2.2 Google account information (only if you enable backup)
+### 2.2 Account information

-If you tap "Connect Google Drive" in Settings, the app uses Google Sign-In to obtain an OAuth access token scoped to `drive.appdata`.
-Through that process we receive your account email address and a profile identifier so the app can show which account is connected.
-We do **not** request access to your contacts, calendar, the rest of your Drive, or any other Google data.
+To provide syncing and secure access to your diary, we require you to sign in.
+Through this process, we receive basic profile information such as your email address and a profile identifier.
+We do **not** request access to your contacts, calendar, or other personal data.

 ### 2.3 Photos and camera